Inspect form field data

-After preparing a PDF form, use PyPDFForm to inspect its widget names and determine the required filling data.
+After preparing a PDF form, use PyPDFForm to inspect its field names and determine the data required for filling it.
 You can choose from multiple inspection methods to suit your needs.

 Generate a JSON schema that describes a PDF form